kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 {% include_relative exercises/2_04.html %}

-## Configuration with Secrets and ConfigMaps ##
+## Configuring your application ##

-*ConfigMaps* help by keeping configuration separate from images.

-*Secrets* help by keeping secrets secret.

-Both can be used to introduce variables: Secrets for things like api keys and ConfigMaps for other things you would find as an environment variable.
+There are two resources for configuration management. *Secrets* are for sensitive information that are given to containers on runtime. *ConfigMaps* are basically secrets but may contain any kinds of configuration.
+Use cases for ConfigMaps vary: you may have a ConfigMap mapped to a file with some values that the server reads during runtime and changing the ConfigMap will instantly change the behavior of the application.
+Both can be used to introduce environment variables.

+### Secrets ###

 Let's use [pixabay](https://pixabay.com/) to display images on a simple web app.
 We will need to utilize authentication with api key.
 The api docs are good, we just need to log in to get ourselves a key here https://pixabay.com/api/docs/.